 - The plans shall include, but not be limited to, the following:

-- title sheet
+- o title sheet

 - roadway typical section

-- Special paving details such as jointing, dowelling, tie bar placement, etc.
+- survey control data

+- strip map, including property closures

 - o right-of-way data sheet

 - o roadway plan and profile

 - cross sections

 - clearing limits on plan view and cross sections

-- drainage design (include drainage tables behind each drainage sheet)
+- drainage design (include drainage tables per Plan Preparation Guide behind each drainage sheet)

 - existing right-of-way

-- proposed right-of-way
+- o proposed right-of-way

-- summary of estimated quantities
+- o summary of estimated quantities

 - strip map including property closures

 - sediment and erosion control design

 - proposed barrier locations

-- o permanent signing plans
+- permanent signing plans

 - o permanent pavement markings plans

-- o traffic signal and communications plans
+- traffic signal plans

-- permanent lighting plans
+- o roadway structure plans

 - Electronic files submittals: Information herein is an abbreviated list of electronic deliverables taken from the Road Design Reference Material for Consultant Prepared Plans.
 Submit Checklists, Indexes and files in accordance with the format and attachments specified in the document.

 - CADD electronic files index with the detailed descriptions of the contents of each file must be provided in a "readme" file.
 The index should also include detailed descriptions and names of horizontal and vertical alignments and profiles utilized by the GEOPAK software on the project.
-A copy of the file folder

-- structure is shown in Road Design Reference Material for Consultant Prepared Plans. - All surveyed mapping, control points, benchmarks, GPS setup, 2D or 3D contours, spot points, survey notes, DTM, breaklines, TIN files, aerial photos and all other CADD files and data used in developing surveys for the project.
+A copy of the file folder structure is shown in Road Design Reference Material for Consultant Prepared Plans. - All surveyed mapping, control points, benchmarks, GPS setup, 2D or 3D contours, spot points, survey notes, DTM, breaklines, TIN files, aerial photos and all other CADD files and data used in developing surveys for the project.
 Also, the survey points should be provided in ASCII file format (Point number, N, E, Z, and Descriptions).
 Contact information for the survey company should be provided.
 All electronic survey files are to be placed in a separate folder. - All MicroStation files including all files that would supplement the ability to view files correctly such as reference files and cell libraries. - All .gpk files and any other Geopak files, such as input and criteria files that are needed to facilitate the review of plans should be submitted. - If other Civil Engineering software packages were utilized for project development then all binary or ASCII files that are software dependent for that package shall be submitted - All electronic files that pertain to the construction stake out.
 Files will be in SMI format and will include all horizontal controls, vertical controls and templates.
-SMI data will be provided in a separate folder. - Copies of all hand written or electronic calculations or notes (non-CADD) that will facilitate verification and review of the plans. - On each printed sheet in the plans, the electronic folder name, filename, and date must be shown. - Provide plot setting to include levels used, symbology, line weights and pen tables in order to reproduce all plans sheets - All roadway structures' design criteria with calculations will be provided in a separate folder. - Pavement Design will be provided in a separate folder with soil support data, traffic volumes, and ESAL's - Electronic files for specifications and special provisions in Adobe PDF or Microsoft Word format - Approved Design Exceptions to AASHTO and/or SCDOT design standards developed during design bridge into segments, with each segment having a stand-alone final set of plans which accounts for interaction of adjacent segments.
+SMI data will be provided in a separate folder. - Copies of all hand written or electronic calculations or notes (non-CADD) that will facilitate verification and review of the plans. - On each printed sheet in the plans, the electronic folder name, filename, and date must be shown. - Provide plot setting to include levels used, symbology, line weights and pen tables in order to reproduce all plans sheets - All roadway structures' design criteria with calculations will be provided in a separate folder. - Pavement Design will be provided in a separate folder with soil support data, traffic volumes, and ESAL's - Electronic files for specifications and special provisions in Adobe PDF or Microsoft Word format - Approved Design Exceptions to AASHTO and/or SCDOT design standards developed during design